ForestAdmin/documentation-user-guide/dashboards/charts/create-a-chart.md

 ### Objective

-{% hint style="warning" %}
-This chart is not available for Mongodb databases yet.
-{% endhint %}

 The returned columns **must** be named `key` and `objective`.
 In the following example, we set manually the objective to 750.

 ```sql